The Science

 How do I know the pharmacy is legitimate?

-Every pharmacy Nuvari works with holds an active license from the state board of pharmacy in the states where it operates, complies with FDA regulations including cGMP standards for compounding, and follows USP chapters 795 and 797 for non-sterile and sterile compounding.
+Every pharmacy Nuvari works with holds an active license from the state board of pharmacy in the states where it operates, is registered with the FDA, and follows USP chapters 795 and 797 for non-sterile and sterile compounding.
 License information is verifiable through state pharmacy board websites.

 What quality testing is done?